Mennonites in Paraguay: Major colonies

 A 2020 survey found that there are more than 200 Mennonite colonies across 9 Latin American countries, with 25 in Paraguay alone.

-Mennonite colonies are located in two quite different parts of Paraguay with quite different clime and natural resources: in the hot and dry Gran Chaco region (West), and the milder and more humid in Eastern Paraguay.
+Mennonite colonies are located in two quite different parts of Paraguay with quite different clime and natural resources: in the hot and dry Gran Chaco region (West), and the milder and more humid Eastern Paraguay.
 When calculating the population of Mennonites, sometimes only adult baptized members are counted, but here every Mennonite (i.e. baptized adult members, baptized young people and children who live in the colonies) is included.